 Which do you think is the most enlightening quote?

-You are also welcome to join my facebook group Unbounded Wisdom Community for further discussions and insightful quotes.
+You are welcome to join my facebook group Unbounded Wisdom Community for insightful quotes.

 DON’T FORGET TO SUBSCRIBE